jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

     };

 You've written all of the code before.
-All you've done is restructure it to use instance variables and move the comic request to its own function.
+All you've done is restructure it to use instance variables and move the image request to its own function.

 Next move the remaining logic in ``activate`` to a new, top-level function just below the ``APODWidget`` class definition.
-Modify the code to create a widget when one does not exist in the main JupyterLab area or to refresh the comic in the exist widget when the command runs again.
+Modify the code to create a widget when one does not exist in the main JupyterLab area or to refresh the image in the exist widget when the command runs again.
 The code for the ``activate`` function should read as follows after these changes: